What you see: Powdery black lines, clusters, dots or smudges on your onion. You may see black sooty stuff on the paper-like exterior and/or the inner

 Brown dots or streaks in your avocado?

-What you see: Brown and black streaks or dots in avocado flesh What it is: Vascular browning!
+What you see: Brown and black streaks or dots in avocado flesh.
+What it is: Vascular browning!
 Mmmm!
 Eat or toss?
-The avocado is edible, but may not taste as
+The avocado could be fine, but may not taste

 Gasp!
 Weird spots on your potato

-What you see: Spots on your potato’s skin; they likely each have a larger outer circle and a dot at the center What it is: An infection of the little structures
+What you see: Spots on your potato’s skin; they likely each have a larger outer circle and a dot at the center.
+What it is: An infection of the little

 You can eat lettuce with little brown spots like these